 Not to be confused with the other seven counties in the U.S. that bear the same name, Orange County, NY is a vibrant, industrious region of the state.
 Here the Great Valley of the Appalachians finally opens up and ends.
-With a population of 370,000, the county boasts one of the highest tickets-to-population ratios in the state, with one ticket being issued annually for every three people.
-More than a quarter of those tickets (26.4 percent) are for speeding.
+With a population of 370,000, the county boasts one of the highest ticket-to-population ratios in the state, with one ticket being issued annually for every three people.
+More than a quarter of those tickets (27%) are for speeding.
 Drivers who want to avoid the serious penalties that come from a speeding ticket issued in Orange County would be well advised to hire an attorney to fight the charges.

 New York Speeding Ticket Costs

 New York is a costly state for speeding tickets.
 Fines can cost between $150 to $600, averaging around $300.
 In addition to the fine, drivers must pay a mandatory NYS surcharge of $88 to $93.
 Drivers who get six or more points on their license will also have to pay a Driver Responsibility Assessment (DRA).
 This is a separate fine that costs $100 each year for three years.
 Each point over six adds another $25 a year for three years.